 Our goal has always been to find, hire and retain the finest educators possible.
 We take great pride in the fact that we have a veteran staff and there is very little turnover at LVDS.
 We have a faculty and staff of 150 with 24 staff members that have been with us for over five years, 19 for over ten years, 4 over fifteen years, 10 over twenty years, and 4 over thirty years.
 In regard to administration, the school Director is in his 42nd year at the school.

 All of our teachers are licensed by the Nevada Department of Education and are required to take continuing education courses to maintain licensure.
 Our entire teaching staff has a minimum of a bachelor’s degree and approximately 66% of our teachers have master’s degrees.

 Las Vegas Day School is accredited by Cognia.
 Cognia is a team of educational professionals that conduct rigorous, on-site reviews of institutions to ensure learners are reaching their potential and the school is committed to continuous improvement.
 Accreditation is also used by high-quality schools to provide parents verification that the recognized school and academic standards are being met.

 LVDS uses the ERB achievement test annually to measure the skills and knowledge acquired at each respective grade level.
 Our students consistently average above the 85th percentile on national standardized achievement testing.

 Does LVDS accept donations or do fundraising?

-Las Vegas Day School operates on a tuition only basis and does no fundraising whatsoever.
-The school also does not accept any gifts, grants, donations, or federal funding to help offset operational costs nor is there a family name on any building at LVDS.
+Las Vegas Day School operates on a tuition only basis and does no school fundraising whatsoever.
+The school also does not accept any donations, gifts, grants, or federal funding to help offset operational costs nor is there a family name on any building at LVDS.
 The advantage in this policy is that it creates a school environment whereby all of our students and families are equivalent no matter what their income level.
 Our parents also do not have to deal with any concerns regarding hidden fees or pressure to donate.